huonw/multibuilder/README.md

-from the new commits, if there are any. `pull_from` can be `null` to disable auto-pulling. `earliest_build` (optionally) gives a timestamp which represents the oldest age of commits to build; the builder will not build any commits older than this.
+from the new commits, if there are any. `pull_from` can be `null` to disable auto-pulling. `earliest_build` (optionally) gives a timestamp which represents the oldest age of commits to build; the builder will not build any commits older than this (using the commit time, not the author time).

+When there are no more commits to build, the commands given in `when_finished` will be run in the same manner as the `build_commands`, although in the working directory, not a checked out repository.
+In the future, multibuilder will poll the repository for changes and wake up when there are more to build, making this option more useful.

 Hashes that have already been built are stored in `already-built.txt`;
 this file is updated progressively, and so it is safe to just kill the